PeakIndicators/Getting-Started-On-Azure-ML/studio-designer.md

 By default, the Web Service Input will expect the same data schema as the training data used to create the predictive pipeline.

-2. Select **Submit**, and use the same compute target and experiment that you used in part one.
+2. Select **Submit** and use the same compute target and experiment that you used in part one.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/designer19.PNG)